 Pdfimages /home/lori/Documents/SampleWithImages.pdf /home/lori/Documents/ExtractedImages/image

-- In the above command replace the first path in the command and the PDF filename to the path and filename for your original PDF file.
+- In the above command replace the first path in the command and the PDF filename with the path and filename for your original PDF file.
 The second path should be the path to the root folder into which you want to save the extracted images.

-In this way you can extract images from PDF files in Linux.
+In this way, you can extract images from PDF files in Linux.

 - While you are browsing a PDF image gallery on Linux, you may wish to extract images from the PDF on Linux using the command line.
-This could be just to enjoy the picture at a later point in time or to save a memory.
+This could be just to enjoy the picture at a later point in time or to save memory.